blues/app-accelerators/13-tool-usage-cycle-tracking/README.md

 Monitor digital inputs, monitor power inputs, monitor vibration, optionally alert when vibration is out of range when the tool is active.
 ## Solution Overview

 This solution uses a [Dr. Wattson energy monitoring board] to monitor a tool's power supply and power usage.
 The tool, or a component connected to the tool, provides a 3.3-5v digital signal indicating when the tool is active.
-You can configure the solution with upper and lower thresholds for voltage, current and power and receive alerts when the monitor detects values out of range.
+You can configure the solution with upper and lower thresholds for voltage, current and power, and receive alerts when the monitor detects values out of range.
 The solution also senses vibration using the Notecard's built-in accelerometer, and this too can be used to generate alerts for over vibration.

 The solution comprises hardware, firmware, Notehub environment variables and jsonata scripts.